Senetco/mbed-os-example-lorawan-class-b/README.md

 * L-TEK FF1705

 ## Known Issues
-*  No RX1 receptions with optimized build and SX1262 radio shield.
+*  No RX1 receptions with SX1262 radio shield.
-*  No Multicast Ping Slot support (Coming soon)
+    * I have observed this issue on all optimized builds, and frequently with unoptimized ones.
+If I were to guess, this might be caused by uninitialized variables in the radio driver and their randomly changing state between builds is affecting the RX1 configuration.